lksshw/SRNet/README.md

 Original tensorflow implementation: https://github.com/youdao-ai/SRNet This implementation includes a few changes to the discriminator, datagenerator and the training process.

+Final Srnet code pushed.
+Training is even more stable.
+Another addition is that this repo sets up the entire dataset for you and helps you train by running just two scripts.
+Instructions of usage to follow in README.

 TO DO:

 1) Final README